BigMoneyKirk/flutter_complete_guide/README.md

 We need a Java 8 download as well.

+Make sure the Andriod emulator is running.

+`import '@package:flutter/material.dart` is one of the most useful libraries when it comes to Widgets.
+You practically need it.

 ## Resources

 I took the `main.dart` from my instructor, Maximilian Schwarzmüller's, source code.
 As well as the `pubspec.yaml` file.